Seeing Sparks, Fin

 At a slug’s speed, not one, but both packs of cigarettes flew out of my little purse onto the street.
 This was the defining moment.
 It would all be worthwhile – the blood, the bruises, the years of therapy to come – if these smokes would’ve incited a fear in my bullies like no other.
 A trembling.
 An understanding of how truly psycho the little girl they tormented every day was and the lengths she would go to prove as much.

-Dana, Rose, and Regina, who were already laughing hysterically, started howling at a decibel which only rivaled Def Leppard.
+Tammy, Lisa, and Gina, who were already laughing hysterically, started howling at a decibel which only rivaled Def Leppard.

 “Oh my name’s Egghead, I’m a smoker now.
 I’m so retarded!”
 The choir of doom sang through their laughter.